erkind/eiv-coe/README.md

 ## g-coe-data-eiv.R

 The script loads the raw data uploaded on the same repository as a csv file.
 It defines a subsample as used in the paper.
-It assigns the variable 'R' to represent the matrix of industry portfolio excess returns over the risk-free rate, and 'X' to denote the matrix of systematic risk factors.
+It assigns the variable 'R.mat' to represent the matrix of industry portfolio excess returns over the risk-free rate, and 'F.mat' to denote the matrix of systematic risk factors.

 ## g-coe-descStats.R